Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsection occt_draw_7_9  Analysis of topology and geometry

-Analysis of shapes includes commands to compute length, area, volumes and inertial properties.
+Analysis of shapes includes commands to compute length, area, volumes and inertial properties, as well as to compute some aspects impacting shape validity.

   * Use **lprops**, **sprops**, **vprops** to compute integral properties.
   * Use **bounding** to display the bounding box of a shape.
   * Use **distmini** to calculate the minimum distance between two shapes.
   * Use **xdistef**, **xdistcs**, **xdistcc**, **xdistc2dc2dss**, **xdistcc2ds** to check the distance between two objects on even grid.
+  * Use **checkshape** to check validity of the shape.
+  * Use **tolsphere** to see the tolerance spheres of all vertices in the shape.
+  * Use **validrange** to check range of an edge not covered by vertices.

 @subsubsection occt_draw_7_9_1  lprops, sprops, vprops